ViacomInc/data-point/README.md

 ## Async example

-Using [swapi.co](https://swapi.co) amazing api, the script below will get information about a planet and the residents of that planet.
+Using [swapi.co](https://swapi.co) amazing service, the script below will get information about a planet and the residents of that planet.

 ```js
 // create DataPoint Instance